lgibelli/singularity-docs/index.rst

 Overview of the Singularity Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-| Singularity’s <a href="#sec:commandlineinterface">command line
-  interface</a> allows you to build and interact with containers
+| Singularity’s allows you to build and interact with containers
   transparently.
 You can run programs inside a container as if they were
   running on your host system.
 You can easily redirect IO, use pipes,
   pass arguments, and access files, sockets, and ports on the host